 Appellate Review by the Higher Tax Authority

-If the inspectorate's decision contains additional assessments, the rule of mandatory pre-trial appeal comes into effect.
+If the audit decision contains additional assessments, the rule of mandatory pre-trial appeal comes into effect.
 The taxpayer files an appellate complaint with the higher tax authority — the Regional Tax Office (UFNS).
 The filing deadline is 1 month from the date of delivery of the inspectorate's decision (Paragraph 2, Article 139.1 of the Russian Tax Code).

 A procedural detail: the complaint is not sent directly to the regional office, but rather through the tax inspectorate that issued the decision.
 The inspectorate is obliged to forward the complaint along with all audit materials to the higher authority within 3 days (Paragraph 1, Article 139.1 of the Russian Tax Code).